Dockum sit-in remembered, honored at Wichita library

-The Dockum drug store sit-in happened 61 years ago next month, but its impact is far-reaching today.
+WICHITA, Kan.
+(KSNW) – The Dockum Drug Store sit-in happened 61 years ago next month, but its impact is far-reaching today.
 The student led sit-in helped change the course of history in the civil rights movement.

 Prisca Barnes, president and CEO of Storytime Village, hopes the story reaches young people.